 The pair considered themselves married in Easter 1834 after taking Holy Communion together in Holy Trinity Church, York.
 Although same-sex unions were illegal at the time and the ceremony was not official, the pair took their ‘marriage’ seriously.
 Ann wore an onyx ring (the colour black being something of a Lister affectation) and Lister a gold band.

 The couple spent three months on their honeymoon, travelling through France and Switzerland., with Ann moved into Shibden Hall on their return.
-Their marriage was not without its strains – Lister and Walker were of very different character and Lister remarks in her diaries about being tired of Ann’s behaviour and feeling hurt by her sometimes harsh language.

 It took eight months, by ship and by coach, for Ann Walker to return Lister’s embalmed body to Yorkshire, arriving back in Halifax on 24th April 1841.
 Ann returned to Shibden Hall having inherited a lifetime’s interest in the property from Lister’s will, provided that she did not marry and continued to live there.